What To Know About Setting Boundaries In Relationships

 Childhood experiences and boundaries

 Childhood experiences, like growing up in a household where parents had poor boundaries such as overinvolvement or emotional neglect, can lead to difficulty setting or respecting limits in adulthood.
 Or, if love and approval were given only when meeting certain expectations, a person might struggle with saying “no” in adulthood.
-Studies suggest that a positive family climate and healthy boundaries during childhood may be linked to healthy relationships later in life.
+Studies suggest that a positive family climate and healthy boundaries during childhood may be linked to healthy relationships later in life

 Low self-esteem and boundaries

 Individuals with low self-esteem may feel undeserving of respect, leading them to tolerate mistreatment or overextend themselves to gain approval.
-Low self-esteem and tolerance for mistreatment may interact in a positive feedback loop: A person with low self-esteem may allow mistreatment, which may lead to lower self-esteem.
+Low self-worth and tolerance for mistreatment may interact in a positive feedback loop: A person with low self-esteem may allow mistreatment, which may lead to lower self-esteem.
 Breaking this cycle may involve setting healthy boundaries.

 Trauma and boundaries